Help us improve your experience.

 Overview

 In this example, you create an IDP policy ABC and define rule 123 in the IPS rulebase.
 You specify default as the application type in an IDP policy rule.
-If you specify an application instead of default the application identification feature will be disabled for this rule and IDP will match the traffic with the specified application type.
+If you specify an application instead of default the AppID feature will be disabled for this rule and IDP will match the traffic with the specified application type.
 The applications defined under application-identification cannot be referenced directly at this time.

 Configuration